betaglot/plantabeta/docs/guide/What/WhatPlantbeta.md

         - BagUpSize affects how fast you can move (MoveElement) and how easily you can climb over slash (EnvironmentElement).
         - If you need to BackFill (RouteElement) a piece then you typically have a large BagUpSize.

-Plantbeta will provide a planter training **service** to planting companies before and during the planting season.
+Plantbeta will provide a Planter training **service** to planting companies before and during the planting season.

 ::: tip You're going think...
 - That Plantbeta can't deliver on its promises.
 - You’re going to think that this is more complicated than it needs to be.
 - You’re going to think that this is too much for a Rookie to take in.
-- You're going to think that a web app can't make people better planters.
+- You're going to think that a web app can't make people better Planters.
 :::

 ## How does Plantbeta provide Value to Planters?